zeee1only/fpdf2/docs/Tables.md

             row.cell(datum)
 ```

-Can be shortened to the followng code,
+Can be shortened to the following code,
 by passing lists of strings as the `cells` optional argument of `.row()`:

 ```python